-Combat in Mortal Online 2 uses real time, directional attacks and blocks.
+Combat in Mortal Online 2 uses real time, directional attacks and blocks, where you decide every move your character makes.

 In order to successfully block an incoming attack, you must match the direction the attack is coming from.
 Attacks can come from one of four directions, right, left, overhead or thrust.